mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-debugging.md

 ---
-title: Debugging GH-Python components Visual Studio
+title: Debugging GhPython components Visual Studio
 description: This guide will walk yoU through to debugging python scripts in Grasshopper using Visual Studio.
 authors: ['giulio_piacentino', 'david_leon']
 sdk: ['RhinoPython']